Categories

 Non-Corporate

-Associations or coalitions consisting primarily of for-profit businesses; for charities.
+Trade associations or industry coalitions consisting primarily of for-profit businesses; for charities see not-for-profit organizations.

 Schools, universities, museums, art galleries, performing arts venues, etc.